Maaz-devv/Sales-Analysis/README.md

   - **Categories generating the highest sales and orders**
   - **Category performance on a regional basis**

-An interactive PowerBI dashboard can be downloaded [here](https://github.com/Maaz-devv/Sales-Analysis/blob/main/Ecommerce%20Project.pbix).
+An interactive PowerBI dashboard can be downloaded [here](https://github.com/Maaz-devv/Sales-Analysis/blob/main/Ecommerce%20Project.pbix).<br>
-The SQL queries utilize to inspect,clean,organize and prepare data for the dashboard can be found The SQL query utilized to fetch data from the database and connect to PowerBI
+The SQL queries utilize to inspect,clean,organize and prepare data for the dashboard can be found <br>
+The SQL query utilized to fetch data from the database and connect to PowerBI  <br>

 ---
 ## Data Structure & Initial Deck